Test-Time Modification: Inverse Domain Transformation for Robust Perception: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient approach to improve the perception robustness during inference time called Test-Time Modification (TTM).
 During TTM, we perform an inverse domain transformation of the target domain images back to the source domain by implicitly distilling the world knowledge of state-of-the-art Image-to-Image generation models.
 To demonstrate the effectiveness of our approach, we experimentally focus on the domain generalization setting for semantic segmentation, object detection, and image classification tasks, utilizing challenging target data distributions across various weather and daytime conditions, as well as rendering shifts.
 The significant improvements in our quantitative and qualitative results across multiple downstream tasks, datasets, and generation models demonstrate that test-time modification using large, information-rich Image-to-Image generation models can significantly help in creating more robust perception pipelines for challenging environments.
+Finally, our deployment analysis shows that these gains are achievable with realistic latencies today, and that continued advances in efficient architectures and accelerator hardware make real-time deployment increasingly feasible.